Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 A *shared submesh* is an entity which shares the result of skinning with a skinned mesh.
-This typically happens when a Skinned Mesh Renderer that uses multiple materials is converted into an entity.
+This typically happens when a Skinned Mesh Renderer that uses multiple materials is baked into an entity.
 It always has a `ShareSkinFromEntity` component which points to the entity with the skin it should borrow.

 A *shared submesh* also has the following internal components added during
-conversion:
+baking:

 -   ChunkCopySkinShaderData
     -   Also added at runtime if missing